Gulliver

 Price: $20.00

-Brought together by manager/producer John Madara, Gulliver was one of the first shots at corporate music.
-With a line up consisting of Temple University student/vocalist Daryl Hall, drummer Jim Helmer, bassist Thomas Sellers and guitarist Tim Moore, the group had more than it's share of talent quickly attracting the attention of Elektra Records.
+Brought together by manager/producer John Madara, Gulliver was an early effort at marketing what might best be termed "corporate" music.
+With a line up consisting of Temple University student/vocalist Daryl Hall, drummer Jim Helmer, bassist Thomas Sellers and singer/guitarist Tim Moore, the group had more than it's share of talent, quickly attracting the attention of Jac Holtzman's Elektra Records.

 "Gulliver" track listing: